 - Please complete this form carefully.
 It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
-Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.
+Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the Date of Entry for the sale of your house, tell your solicitor or estate agent immediately.

-Information to be given to prospective buyer(s)
+PROPERTY QUESTIONNAIRE Information to be given to prospective buyer(s)

 1. Length of ownership

 How long have you owned the property?
-19 months
+12 years

-2. Council tax
+2. Council Tax

 Which Council Tax band is your property in?
-(Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please indicate all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify):

-• Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street

-Resident permit

-Metered parking

-Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Don't know

-Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No Alterations/additions/extensions (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes / Ne If you have answered yes, please describe below the changes which you have made: Replaced lead roof and carried out various roof repairs; replaced conservation roof light window; repaired/replaced stonework, reinstated lime mortar, repaired rainwater and disposal where required. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes / Ne If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (windows when the work was completed): ith approxim Replaced previous roof light with new conservation roof light and flashing kit.
-Please give any guarantees which you received for this work to your solicitor or es state agent.
-Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Alterations/additions/extensions (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Replaced lead roof and carried out various roof repairs; replaced conservation roof light window; repaired/replaced stonework, reinstated lime mortar, repaired rainwater and disposal where required. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+4. Conservation Area Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes/ No / Don't know 5.
+Listed Buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes/ No 6.
+Alterations / additions / extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe the changes which you have made: Yes/ No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes/ No

 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed):
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them. b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: Yes/No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes/No (ii) Did this work involve any changes to the window or door openings?
+Yes/ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Replaced the dining room window about 5 years ago, followed by the living room window, porch windows and front door in 2021.
+Please give any guarantees which you received for this work to your solicitor or estate agent.